starnight/LoRa/README.md

 # LoRa
 This is a LoRa device driver as a Linux kernel module with IEEE 802.15.4 MAC interfaces.

+The driver with file operation interfaces could be found at the *[file-ops branch](https://github.com/starnight/LoRa/tree/file-ops)*.

 ## Compatible Chips
 * Semtech SX1276/77/78/79